 The future is not doing well.
 The widespread optimism that characterised the years after the Second World War has made room for bleak prospects of climate disasters () and fears of an artificial intelligence apocalypse ().
 These bleak scenarios are not just passively anticipated, but they have sparked calls for action to undo existing damage and prevent further aggravations.
 Groups like Extinction Rebellion are advocating for immediate actions to cut fossil fuels (), and some founding fathers of AI are pleading for their inventions to be regulated more strongly ().
 Although the idea that we can influence events in the future through our actions in the present seems quite obvious and incontestable to us now, this mindset is a product of its time just like any other cultural construct.
 The way in which people perceive their own agency in relation to the future is culturally (and therefore temporally) contingent and even has a history of its own.

 In his "Futures Past", the German historian Reinhart Koselleck famously argued that our current understanding of the future dates back to the period between 1500 and 1800 ().
 The medieval, Christian conception of time was largely cyclical in nature; the future was, above all, in the hands of God.
-By 1800 however, in the so-called Sattelzeit, West-European societies had witnessed a series of socio-political changes that had manifested themselves at unprecedented pace.
+By 1800 however, in the so-called Sattelzeit, West-European societies had witnessed a series of socio-political changes that had manifested themselves at an unprecedented pace.
 Scientific progress had gained ground at the expense of religion and the enlightenment had installed a firm belief that the condition humaine could be improved: the future had become open, uncertain and constructible; people were left with the feeling that time had not only been accelerating, it had also become secularised.

 The present study zooms in on English letter writers in the three centuries leading up to Koselleck's Sattelzeit, a period characterised by unprecedented change in both political and religious terms.
 Against this backdrop of crisis and reform, we study the mindscapes of early modern English (wo)men by charting the evolution of religious future thinking in the personal correspondence of over 70 letter writers from roughly 1450 to 1700.
 Did sixteenth-century people appeal to God more often than their seventeenth-century descendants?
 In which domains of their lives was religious future thinking the strongest?
 Did the secularization of their future prospects proceed at the same pace across all writing communities, despite their differences in religious practices and beliefs?